0xSN1PE/Python-Reverse-Shell/README.md

 # Python-Reverse-Shell
-A simple Client-Server Reverse Shell create in Python3
+A simple Client-Server Reverse Shell created in Python3

 # Usage
 server.py file is the main server that will receive the connection